Add your iPhone to Find My

 iOS 13 or later: Go to Settings > [your name] > Find My.

-If you are asked to sign in, enter your Apple ID.
-If you do not have one, tap “Do not have an Apple ID or forgot it?” and follow the instructions.
+If you’re asked to sign in, enter your Apple ID.
+If you don’t have one, tap “Don’t have an Apple ID or forgot it?,” then follow the instructions.

 If Find My iPhone is turned off, turn it on.

 Turn on any of the following:

 Find My network (or Enable Offline Finding): On iOS 13 or later, the Find My network helps you find your device even if it’s not connected to a Wi-Fi or cellular network.